awsdocs/aws-global-accelerator-dev-guide/doc_source/introduction-benefits-of-migrating.md

-# Benefits of Using AWS Global Accelerator<a name="introduction-benefits-of-migrating"></a>
+# AWS Global Accelerator Use Cases<a name="introduction-benefits-of-migrating"></a>

-AWS Global Accelerator provides the following benefits:
+Using AWS Global Accelerator can help you accomplish a variety of goals\.
+This section lists some of them, to give you an idea how you can use Global Accelerator to meet your needs\.

 **Instant regional failover**
 Global Accelerator automatically checks the health of the endpoints that are associated with your static IP addresses, and then directs user traffic only to healthy endpoints\.
 If the health status changes for an endpoint or you change the configuration, Global Accelerator reacts instantly to direct your users to the next healthy endpoint\.